 Derivative Financial Instruments.
-The Company recognizes derivatives on the balance sheet at fair value, which is considered Level 1.
-The Company's only derivative was an interest rate swap and it had been designated as a cash flow hedge; therefore, the effective portion of the changes in the fair value of this arrangement were recognized in accumulated other comprehensive income (loss) until the hedged item is recognized in earnings.
+The Company recognizes derivatives on the balance sheet at fair value, which are considered Level 1.
+The Company's only derivative in the past three years was an interest rate swap that was settled in conjunction with the refinancing of debt during the year ended December 30, 2012 and it was designated as a cash flow hedge.
+Therefore, the effective portion of the changes in the fair value of this arrangement were recognized in accumulated other comprehensive income (loss) until the hedged item was recognized in earnings.
 The ineffective portion of the changes in the fair value of this arrangement was immediately recognized in earnings.
 The Company classifies cash inflows and outflows from derivatives within operating activities on the statement of cash flows.
-The interest rate swap agreement was settled in conjunction with the refinancing discussed in Note 9.